meltyourface/blank/posts/Aleister-Crowleys-Gnostic-Mass/Gnostic-Tarot-Mass-Integrating-Crowleys-Ritual-with-Tarot-Symbolism/index.md

 ## The Gnostic Tarot Mass

-Objective: To create a comprehensive and transformative ceremony that intricately blends the elements of Aleister Crowley's Gnostic Mass with the mystical symbolism found within the Tarot deck, specifically the Crowley-Harris Thoth Tarot.
+**Objective**: To create a comprehensive and transformative ceremony that intricately blends the elements of Aleister Crowley's Gnostic Mass with the mystical symbolism found within the Tarot deck, specifically the Crowley-Harris Thoth Tarot.

 ### I. Preparation